Robert F. Smith Paying Off Morehouse Class of 2019 Student Loans

-Robert F. Smith announced his gift to students at the historically black college's graduation.
+The richest black man in the US announced his gift at the historically black college's graduation.

 Students in the Morehouse College’s class of 2019 walked away from their commencement ceremony on Sunday with much more than a pep talk — they walked away free of college debt.